 In the afternoon take a bemo (local bus) to Gilimanuk to catch the ferry to East Java.
-The ferry doesn’t take long, but may sometimes wait on water for the extended period (ours did).
+The ferry doesn’t take long, but may sometimes wait on the water for an extended period (ours did).

-In Java, you will arrive in Banyuwangi, which is a base for climbing Ijen volcano.
-Check out the best way to do the Ijen hike and travel to the volcano for the sunrise.
-We were planning to just get a driver and do a climb ourselves, but we met an Indonesian guy who offered us the whole package (including the guide, masks, visit to the waterfall and coffee plantations) for a much better price.
+In Java, you will arrive in Banyuwangi, which is a base for climbing the Ijen volcano.
+Check out the best way to do the Ijen hike with or without a tour and travel to the volcano for the sunrise.
+We were planning to just get a driver and do a climb ourselves, but we met an Indonesian guy who offered us the whole package (including the guide, masks, and visit to the waterfall and coffee plantations) for a much better price.
 Go to sleep early so you can wake up for the hike!

-Wake up in the middle of the night to get to Ijen volcano around 1-2am.
+Wake up in the middle of the night to get to the Ijen volcano around 1-2 a.m.
 The earlier the better, but you might have a hard time convincing the drivers to depart early, especially with other passengers.

-Climb Ijen volcano (75 min one way), go down the crater (30 min) to watch the famous blue flames.
-Watch the sunrise and talk to the miners who work in the active sulfur mine carrying 90 kg up the crater and down the mountain, sometimes only in flip flops!
-This place is a real eye-opener and it’s very worth to see.
-More details, together with the full guide to Ijen hike here.
+Climb the Ijen volcano (75 minutes one way), and go down the crater (30 minutes) to watch the famous blue flames.
+Watch the sunrise and talk to the miners who work in the active sulfur mine carrying 90 kg up the crater and down the mountain, sometimes only in flip-flops!
+This place is a real eye-opener and it’s very worth seeing.
+More details, together with the full guide to the Ijen hike here.

 After the climb, we went to visit the nearby waterfall and coffee plantations as a part of the tour.
-After that, go back to town, catch a few hours of sleep and get an afternoon train to Probolinggo (I recommend to book in advance).
+After that, go back to town, catch a few hours of sleep, and get an afternoon train to Probolinggo (I recommend booking in advance).

 Day 10 – climbing the active volcano

-Wake up early and find a bus going from Probolinggo to Cemoro Lawang, which is a base of Mount Bromo – an active volcano.
-The journey takes a couple of hours and the bemos only leave when they are full (or if you pay for the empty sits).
+Wake up early and find a bus going from Probolinggo to Cemoro Lawang, which is the base of Mount Bromo – an active volcano.
+The journey takes a couple of hours and the bemos only leave when they are full (or if you pay for the empty seats).